Chapter 17.62

 17.62.010 Purpose.

-The purpose of site plan approval is to ensure compatibility between new developments, existing uses and future development in a manner consistent with the goals and policies of the comprehensive plan, in order to create safe and healthful conditions, and to protect critical areas.
-Site plan approval is required in order to promote developments which are harmonious with their surroundings; to maintain a high quality of life for area residents; to ensure that new developments are planned and designed to protect privacy; to determine appropriate lighting and noise mitigation measures; and to ensure adequate and safe access.
+The purpose of site plan approval is to ensure compatibility between new, existing, and future developments in a manner consistent with the goals and policies of the comprehensive plan, in order to create safe and healthful conditions, and to protect critical areas.
 A site plan may be approved for a single parcel of land or in conjunction with a subdivision or binding site plan.
 (Ord.
+2100 § 2, 2024; Ord.
 1741 § 32, 2009).

 17.62.020 Site plan approval required.